ncsu-landscape-dynamics/pops-core/README.md

 ## The files
 The main.cpp contains the main program to run.

-## To run the model(you can use Linux to run the model)
+## To run the model

+You can use Linux to run the model in the following way.

-1. Open an Linux shell and set the directory to the model folder.
+Open an terminal and install dependencies:

-2.  cd gdal-2.0.1
-3.  sudo ./configure
-4.  sudo make(The library will take about 1 hour to install)
-5.  sudo make install
-5.  cd ..
-6.  sudo apt-get install libnetcdf-dev
+    sudo apt-get install libgdal-dev libnetcdf-dev

+Download the model code as ZIP or using Git:

+    git clone ...

+Change the current directory to the model directory:

+    cd ...

+Compile:

-7.  g++ -std=c++11 main.cpp Img.h Img.cpp Spore.h Spore.cpp -lgdal -lnetcdf_c++
+    g++ -std=c++11 main.cpp Img.h Img.cpp Spore.h Spore.cpp -lgdal -lnetcdf_c++

+Run:

-8.  ./a.out > result.txt
+  ./a.out > result.txt

 ## Authors